KDahlgren/chaoxis/src/evaluators/programFiles/README.md

 ## programFiles

-dedc saves the compiled datalog programs here for a particular exeuction.
+dedt saves the compiled datalog programs here for a particular exeuction.
 The datalog evaluator is expected to remove the program files after evaluation.